 Built sometimes around 550 – 780 AD (or 600 – 870 AD?), numbered from 13 to 29.
 Three oldest caves (17 – 29) were built during the time of earliest Kalachuri dynasty well before Rashtrakuta dynasty.
 The oldest are caves 28, 27.
-Ellora Hindu temples were created during the time of prosperity and serve as magnificent testimony to high achievements of Indian civilisation.
+Ellora Hindu temples were created during the time of prosperity and serve as magnificent testimony to high achievements of Indian civilization.

 - Cave 14 – carved in the early 600s, contains exquisite stone carvings – friezes.
-Initially was shaped as a Buddhist vihara but during the work converted to Hindu shrine.
+Initially was shaped like a Buddhist vihara but during the work converted to Hindu shrine.
 Entrance guarded by river goddesses Ganga and Yamuna.

-It is assumed that construction of this temple took 100 years starting from around 760 AD, 200,000 tonnes of rock were removed.
+It is assumed that the construction of this temple took 100 years starting from around 760 AD, 200,000 tonnes of rock were removed.
 This required extremely good planning and precise work to avoid damage to completed work.

-Initally Kailasanatha was covered with thick, white colored plaster, thus resembling the sacred icy Kailash mountain in Tibet.
+Initially, Kailasanatha was covered with thick, white colored plaster, thus resembling the sacred icy Kailash mountain in Tibet.